Dolly Snowlips' Hot Links to Cool sites

 Watch Tony show how to draw cartoons here on YouTube!

 Grand Illusions An illusion site with some neat tricks too.
-(Try the "CO2" party trick - it's ingenious!)

-The Scholastic Zone Scholastic are a minor subsiduary of the Murderous Maths Organisation.
+The Scholastic Site Scholastic are a minor subsiduary of the Murderous Maths Organisation.
 They are in charge of printing the MM books, and they also do other series including the Horrible Histories, Horrible Science, Killer Puzzles, The Knowledge, Goosebumps, Dead Famous and loads more.

-Count On Over the millennium the Maths 2000 organisation set up some amazing events - now the same team have re-named themselves "Count On" and they run this site which is full of good stuff including a MASSIVE links sections to try.
+Count On This site is full of good stuff including a MASSIVE links sections to try.

 Sites to help with maths